 The general medical services are organized in a team call system.
 Each of the 4 general medical teams (Green, Yellow, Purple and Orange Teams) consists of 1 resident, 2 interns, 1 subintern and 2 medical students, and are capped at a team census of 20.
 There are 2 critical care teams: the CCU/telemetry unit (Blue Team) and the MICU service (Pink Team), each staffed with 2 residents and 2 interns.
 Call in the CCU and MICU is every 4th day with interns staying until 9 PM and upper level residents staying overnight.
 A Night Float intern cares for patients with the overnight resident in the CCU and MICU.

 On the general medicine teams, call is also every 4th night until 9 PM with no one staying overnight.
 A full Night Team system allows the on-call general medicine teams and the on-call interns in the MICU or CCU to take their last admission at 6 PM and leave the hospital after signing-out their service at 9 PM.
 The Day Float and Night Teams ensure that residents work less than 80 hours/week on average and have 8-10 hours off between duty shifts.
 Interns get experience in the CCU and MICU at night when on the night float team.
 The upper level resident of each service directs the daily clinical activities and plays a key role in teaching first year residents and students.
-Attending rounds conducted seven days each week.
+Attending rounds are conducted seven days each week.

 Emergency Care Services (ECS)

 The VA Medical Center ECS is a Level II emergency center where residents care for patients with both subacute and acute illnesses.
 An upper level resident serves as the Medical Officer of the Day (MOD) and is responsible for triage and evaluation of all patients admitted to the medical services.
-Interns rotate through the urgent care section of ECS, allowing them to expand their skills in ambulatory medicine.
+Interns rotate for two 2-week blocks through the urgent care section of ECS, allowing them to expand their skills in ambulatory medicine.
 Residents are supervised by faculty members from the Department of Emergency Medicine.